westonstearns/courses-googlevis-weston/chapter1.md

 As mentioned in the beginning, the goal of these charts is (not only) to impress your audience, but also to visualize trends and to provide a more clear view on the data and the corresponding insights.

-To test your understanding of the data, you end this demo chapter by solving the following multiple choice question: "What was de GDP of Germany in 1980, and what was the population size at that time?"
+To test your understanding of the data, you end this demo chapter by solving the following multiple choice question: "What was the GDP of Germany in 1980, and what was the population size at that time?"

-<i> All the datasets and variables you constructed in the previous exercises are preloaded in your workspace.
+<i> All of the datasets and variables you constructed in the previous exercises are preloaded in your workspace.
 Type 'ls()' in the console to see them.</i>

 *** =instructions
 - 81,653,702 Germans producing a GDP of 11,746
-- 78,297,904 Germans producing a GDP of 11,746
+- 78,297,904 Germans producing a GDP of 12,092
-- 78,297,904 Germans producing a GDP of 72,2
+- 78,297,904 Germans producing a GDP of 72.7
-- 81,653,702 Germans producing a GDP of 30,888
+- 81,653,702 Germans producing a GDP of 30.89

 *** =hint
-You can still have a look at your interactive motion chart by typing `plot(my_motion_graph_avanced)` into the console.
+You can still have a look at your interactive motion chart by typing `plot(my_motion_graph)` into the console.

 *** =pre_exercise_code
 ```{r}